Bioconductor/bioconductor.org/content/about/community-advisory-board.md

 ### Are there any big new CAB projects or plans on the horizon?

-We plan to redevelop the Bioconductor website to make it easier to navigate and use on different devices and also develop new training resources aligned with the Carpentries project ([chanzuckerberg.com/eoss/proposals/bioconductor-high-quality-training-and-support-for-a-worldwide-community](https://chanzuckerberg.com/eoss/proposals/bioconductor-high-quality-training-and-support-for-a-worldwide-community/)).
+We plan to build on our work redeveloping the Bioconductor website to make it easier to navigate and use on different devices and also develop new training resources aligned with the Carpentries project ([chanzuckerberg.com/eoss/proposals/bioconductor-high-quality-training-and-support-for-a-worldwide-community](https://chanzuckerberg.com/eoss/proposals/bioconductor-high-quality-training-and-support-for-a-worldwide-community/)), with our new CZI EOSS6 grants for delivering training and supporting developers, see the blog post [here](https://blog.bioconductor.org/posts/2024-07-12-czi-eoss6-grants/).
 Hosting a BioC Africa meeting in the future to compliment the annual meetings that are run in other parts of the world is another ambition.

 ### What projects are you working on currently

-The Bioconductor community manager Dr. Maria Doyle is leading the CZI EOSS funded [training and website iniatives](https://chanzuckerberg.com/eoss/proposals/bioconductor-high-quality-training-and-support-for-a-worldwide-community/) and CAB members are participating with [working groups](https://workinggroups.bioconductor.org).
+We will be working on delivering training and supporting developers through the CZI EOSS6 grants in the blog post [here](https://blog.bioconductor.org/posts/2024-07-12-czi-eoss6-grants/).
+CAB members are also leading and participating in [working groups](https://workinggroups.bioconductor.org).
 Everyone is welcome to join a [working group](https://workinggroups.bioconductor.org) and contribute to our community.

 ### What did you consider the biggest challenges when joining the CAB as a new member?